nsryan2/scav_hunt/README.md

 * Type `git push git@github.com:nsryan2/scav_hunt.git develop:develop`

 *Note that this etiquette will get you cut in a computation lab, or on a project, but it's good enough for this purpose*

+### Breaking Changes
+If you want to add another page or feature, the above instructions will not work.
+You'll need to add each of the new files you create to the stage before you commit, I'd suggest you read more into git before attempting one of these.
+Also, feel free to reach out to me with any questions.
+You can also `@nsryan2` me in an issue or a comment.
+This will send me an email, and I'll check out what you're trying to do.